alpesh-dudhat/case-management-app/README.md

 1. Build the project for production: npm run build

 2. Deploy the `build/` directory to your hosting service.
+Chnage API url to get the data and allow CORS on server.

 ---